 - Other discounts: USAA members can get 15% off their Embrace policy..
 If you purchase Embrace coverage through GEICO, you can also qualify for discounts if you spay or neuter your pet or pay for your coverage annually.

 When choosing a pet insurer, its financial stability is less important than for, say, the companies that provide your life or home insurance, where your losses would be greater if the company failed.
 Still, it’s reassuring to know that the company is stable and so should be financially capable of paying out any future claims.

 AM Best is a credit rating agency that evaluates and rates insurance companies.
-In its annual ratings for 2021, AM Best rated Embrace and the company that reinsures it -- that insures the insurer, essentially -- as A + (Superior) rating.
+In its annual ratings, AM Best rated Embrace and the company that reinsures it -- that insures the insurer, essentially -- as A + (Superior) rating.
 While not the very highest score AM Best awards, this accolade indicates that the company has an excellent likelihood of paying out its future policy and contractual obligations.